syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 {% endtabs %}

-## Apply style to custom controls
+## Apply themes to the controls derived from syncfusion controls

-To apply the built-in themes to derived control using `SfSkinManager`, call the [SetResourceReference](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement.setresourcereference) method and pass the `StyleProperty` and derived control type as parameters.
+To apply the themes to derived control using `SfSkinManager`, call [SetResourceReference](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkelement.setresourcereference) method and pass the `StyleProperty` and derived control type as parameters.

 {% tabs %}